qgis/QGIS-Documentation/source/gentle_gis_introduction/06_topology.rst

 **Common problems / things to be aware of**

- mainly designed for simplicity and for fast rendering but not for data analysis that require topology (such as finding routes across a network).
+Mainly designed for simplicity and for fast rendering but not for data analysis that require topology (such as finding routes across a network).
 Many GIS applications are able to show topological and simple feature data together and some can also create, edit and analyse both.

 What have we learned?

-Let's wrap up what we covered in this worksheet:
+Let\'s wrap up what we covered in this worksheet:

 * **Topology** shows the spatial relation of neighbouring vector features.
 * Topology in GIS is provided by **topological tools**.